zAlweNy26/AlweStats/README.md

 - Toggle each section (blocks and not)
 - Toggle a "Days" counter in the world selection panel
 - Toggle the player stats in the character selection
+- Change the color of the health bar for tamed animals
 - Toggle a reset button in the pause menu to reset the positions of all the blocks with their default values
 - Choose the clock format (12h or 24h)
 - Toggle the current biome text in the WorldStats block instead of the top-left corner in minimap